 Year-round fishing trips.
 Salmon, rockfish, halibut, sea bass. lingcod & albacore.
 Monterey Bay whale watching trips during whale season.
 831-633-2564

 Finally, Moss Landing State Beach offers shore fishing, surfing, windsurfing, and horseback riding.
-Moss state beach is a great place for a picnic as the sand dunes keep you protected from the afternoon winds.
+Moss state beach is an excellent place for a picnic as the dunes keep you protected from the afternoon winds.